NadyaNayme/TidyChat/README.md

 ## What's Considered Important?

-The following four kinds of messages are the only whitelisted System messages:
+The following five kinds of messages are the only whitelisted System messages:

 - Venture Complete
 - S Rank Hunt spawned in zone